laurenth-personal/polarstepscsvimporter/README.md

 -> The line renderer positions should update with your own coordinates.
 You can replace the sphere with an earth model to visualize your trip better.

   ### Tip
-  You can use the Line Renderer's simplify function with a very low tolerance (around 0.0005) to remove noise in your trajectory.
+  - You can use the Line Renderer's simplify function with a very low tolerance (around 0.0005) to remove noise in your trajectory
+  - The line renderer width needs to be really small (0.005 or lower).
+You cando right click / edit key on the width curve in order to set the precise value you want